knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 The beauty of nested loops is in their simplicity.
 You're not doing something drastically different each time; you're repeating the same enjoyable action (riding a roller coaster) within the larger context of the weekend.

-Here is what the pseudocode would look like:
+Here is what the rough pseudocode looks like:

 ```typescript
 REPEAT 2 days: